RUCAIBox/TextBox/README.md

 ## Architecture

-The above [Figure](# TextBox (文骏)) presents the overall architecture of our library.
+The above [Figure](#TextBox (文骏)) presents the overall architecture of our library.
 The running procedure relies on some experimental configuration, obtained from the files, command line or parameter dictionaries.
 The dataset and model are prepared and initialized according to the configured settings, and the execution module is responsible for training and evaluating models.
-The details of interfaces can be read in our documentation[document](https://rucaibox.github.io/textbox.github.io/).
+The details of interfaces can be obtained in our [document](https://rucaibox.github.io/textbox.github.io/).

 ### Model

-We implement TextBox text generation models covering unconditional generation and sequence-to-sequence generation.
-We summarize the 16 models in the following table:
+We implement 16 text generation models covering unconditional generation and sequence-to-sequence generation.
+We include the basic RNN language model for unconditional generation, and the remaining 15 models in the following table:

 <table>
 <thead>